slynnda/web-server/README.md

 # web-server.technicallyspeaking.io
-The backend application that serves Technically Speaking.
+The backend application that serves Technically Speaking (An Express application).